OP-TED/ted-xml-data-converter/development-notices/README.md

-# TED XML files selected for testing the converter
+# TED XML files selected for testing during development

 This table lists the TED XML files selected to test development of the Converter, and the reasons for their selection.